 - 14. Broadband/high speed internet: \$3,000,000 per project. - 15.
 Mitigation measures specifically those that address natural hazard risks: \$3,000,000 per project. - 16.
-Public services: \$300,000 per project programs is met through a combination of private financing, cash contributions, investments from state and local government sources, and donated land, materials, services, and labor.
+Public services: \$300,000 per project

+HOME funding may also be used to leverage other funding.
+The 25% match requirement for the HOME programs is met through a combination of private financing, cash contributions, investments from state and local government sources, and donated land, materials, services, and labor.
 The Division of Energy, Housing and Community Resources administers the state funded Housing Cost Reduction Initiative, which is used to fund affordable housing programs.